ichdasich/draft-chroboczek-intarea-v4-via-v6/draft-chroboczek-intarea-v4-via-v6.md

 persistent black-holing of IPv4 traffic.

-Due to this kind of dependency, every router that is able to forward IPv4 traffic SHOULD be able originate ICMPv4 traffic.
+Due to this kind of dependency, every router that is able to forward IPv4 traffic SHOULD be able to originate ICMPv4 traffic.
 Since the extension described in this document enables routers to forward IPv4 traffic received over an interface that has not been assigned an IPv4 address, a router implementing this extension MUST be able to